 We have had our first pre-budget meeting for 2021 and it looks like the average Roberts Creek Home may see a $300+ increase of their property taxes for next year as things stand.
 The impending landfill closure and the associated costs (approx. $6 million) are a big reason, and we are finally looking at post closure options.

-Adding more water to our system is also not cheap, so expect an increase in utility fees, as well ($9 million for Church Rd, with more coming).
+Adding more water to our system is also not cheap, so expect an increase in utility fees, as well ($9 million for Church Rd, $2 million to bring our dams up to code, with more coming).

-We are seeing a compounding effect of historic underfunding for the replacement and maintenance of our assets, climate change, regulatory increases (like environmental flow needs of Chapman Creek and increased firefighter training and competency requirements), downloading by senior levels of government (like docks, police based victim services and libraries) and COVID related costs (lower admission revenue and higher operating costs in recreation and transit, for example).
+We are seeing a compounding effect of historic underfunding for the replacement and maintenance of our assets, climate change, regulatory increases (like environmental flow needs of Chapman Creek, increased firefighter training and competency requirements and dam safety requirements), downloading by senior levels of government (like docks, police based victim services and libraries) and COVID related costs (lower admission revenue and higher operating costs in recreation and transit, for example).

 I want to give you a heads-up on this and would welcome engagement.
 Please keep in mind that we are trying our best to keep the services we currently provide going as best as we can, but at some point COVID and/or our wallets may force us into making some difficult decisions.